dmeger/Project-COMP424-2022-Fall/README.md

 On an *M* x *M* chess board, 2 players are randomly distributed on the board with one player occupying one block.

 ### Game Moving
-In each iteration, one player moves at most `K` steps (between `0` and `K`) in either horizontal or vertical direction, and must put a barrier around itself in one of the 4 directions except the boarders of the chess board.
+In each iteration, one player moves at most `K` steps (between `0` and `K`) in either horizontal or vertical direction, and must put a barrier around itself in one of the 4 directions except the boarders of the chess board OR if a barrier is already placed in the direction.
 The players take turns moving, one after the other until the game ends.

 #### Note:
  - Each player cannot go into other player's place or put barriers in areas that already have barriers.